mapbender/mapbender/docs/gitarchive/gitarchive.md

 This will necessarily break any project-level customizations of these Elements, due to the change in base class.
 This is unavoidable and must be gotten out of the way.

-Refer to #1367 below for pointers on adapting to the new infrastructure.
+Refer to the pull request below for pointers on adapting to the new infrastructure.

 ### [1367](https://github.com/mapbender/mapbender/pull/1367)